Death Rage: Production

 Antonio Margheriti's two films Death Rage and The Rip-Off were both starring vehicles for big name foreign actors, but while the latter is set in the United States and features a largely English-speaking cast, Death Rage is set in Naples.
 The film was shot at Incir-De Paolis in Rome and on location in Naples.
 The action scenes in the film were shot by assistant director Ignazio Dolce.

-According to Margheriti's friend Giacomo Furia, the character actor playing the Commissioner's assistant in the film also co-scripted it.
-The original story from the film came from director Silvio Siano.
-The script was written quickly after Margheriti managed to cast Yul Brynner as the lead.
-As with other Italian genres film, it borrows from other popular films of the era, in this case The Mechanic.
+According to Margheriti's friend Giacomo Furia, the character actor playing the Commissioner's assistant in the film co-wrote the script.
+The original story came from director Silvio Siano.
+The script was written quickly, after Margheriti managed to cast Yul Brynner as the lead.
+As with other Italian-made genre films, it borrows from other popular films of the era, in this case The Mechanic.

-According to Barbara Bouchet, she and Brynner did not get along on the set; he also treated the crew rudely.
-The film was Brynner's last screen role before he devoted himself to the stage.
-Brynner and Margheriti planned on making another film about Africa game hunters during World War I, but the film never entered production.
+According to Barbara Bouchet, she and Brynner did not get along on the set and he treated the crew rudely.
+The film was Brynner's last screen role; the rest of his career was devoted to the stage.
+Brynner and Margheriti planned another film, about game hunters in Africa during World War I, but it never entered production.

 Release

 Death Rage was distributed in Italy by Euro International Films.
 It was released on 22 October 1976 where it grossed a total of 630,234,524 Italian lire on its theatrical release.
 The film was released in the United Kingdom under the title Anger in His Eyes.

-Home video releases of the film in the 1980s remove the opening scene which is only available in its complete form on an Italian DVD.A blu-ray was released by Dark Force Entertainment in February 2020.
+Home video versions of the film released in the 1980s omitted the opening scene; it was available in its complete form on an Italian DVD.
+A blu-ray was released by Dark Force Entertainment in February 2020.

 Reception

 In a contemporary review, the Monthly Film Bulletin stated that the film was "short on plausibility" and "long on picturesque scene-setting and rhetorical optical effects."
-The review found the film's plot to be "no subsittute for suspense or cogent plotting."
+The review found the film's plot to be "no substitute for suspense or cogent plotting."

 From retrospective reviews, AllMovie stated that the film "isn't afraid to play broad, and as a consequence it frequently feels more silly than suspenseful" and that "Margheriti has the good sense to keep the story moving forward at all times no matter what, and for all its faults it's an entertaining bit of European crime fare."